ILIAS-eLearning/ILIAS/src/UI/README.md

 ### I don't understand that stuff, is there anyone who can explain it to me?

 Yes.
-Ask Richard Klees or Timon Amstutz.
+Ask Richard Klees <richard.klees@concepts-and-training.de> or Timon Amstutz
+ <timon.amstutz@ilub.unibe.ch>.